MaGetzUb/Link-Launcher/README.md

 PS.
 I haven\'t tested building this project any Linux distro yet, although there\'s untested code for Linux too.

-### 2. How to use
+### 2. How to un/install (do it on your own risk)
-1. Add LINK_LAUNCHER variable into your environment variables, and set it\'s value as the path where LinkLauncher.exe lies in.

-2. Then create associations.json and fill the structure, read section 3.

-3. Run the register_linklauncher.bat under Windows folder as administrator (on your own responsibility) to register LinkLauncher as one of your default web browsers.
+Open a console with admin privileges, navigate into LinkLauncher\Windows\ folder, to install run register_linklauncher.bat to uninstall run unregister_linklauncher.bat

 ### 3. associations.json
 The associations.json is structured like this: